Some of our services have changed. Please see our services page for more details

 How to support employees in the workplace

-As an employer you may need some external support from other agencies, such as Access to Work or charities such as Diabetes Scotland or an NHS Diabetic Liaison Nurse to provide additional advice and support for you and your employee.
+As an employer, you may need some external support from other agencies, such as Access to Work or charities such as Diabetes Scotland or an NHS Diabetic Liaison Nurse to provide additional advice and support for you and your employee.

 You may find employees with a diagnosis of diabetes may have increased levels of sickness absence or they may need to attend the hospital or their specialist more frequently than those without the health condition.

-Authorised absence, out with the normal organisation sickness absence triggers, should be considered an appropriate adjustment under the Equality Act 2010, this would be identified within your Supporting Staff Attendance Policy.
+Authorised absence, outwith the normal organisation sickness absence triggers, should be considered an appropriate adjustment under the Equality Act 2010.
+This would be identified within your Supporting Staff Attendance policy.

 If you feel your policy doesn’t include this, you can get support from our Supporting staff attendance pages.